observatorium/api/README.md

     	The interval at which to watch for TLS certificate changes. (default 1m0s) -tls.server.cert-file string
     	File containing the default x509 Certificate for HTTPS.
 Leave blank to disable TLS.
-  -tls.server.client-ca-file string
-    	File containing the TLS CA against which to verify clients.If no client CA is specified, there won't be any client verification on server side.
   -tls.server.key-file string
     	File containing the default x509 private key matching --tls.server.cert-file.
 Leave blank to disable TLS.
   -web.healthchecks.url string